jantimon/css-exclude/README.md

 ## Motivation

 Overwriting long selectors is a real pain and causes code which is hard to maintain.
-*css-exclude* allows you to overwrite selectors with high specificity.
+**css-exclude** allows you to remove those selectors.

 ## How does it work?

 *css-exclude* is a [postcss](https://github.com/postcss/postcss) processor similar to autoprefixer.
-So this library works with any preprocess with inline source map support.
+So this library works with vanilla css and any preprocess which support inline source maps.
-Right now there are [tests for **sass** and **less**](https://github.com/jantimon/css-exclude/tree/master/test)
+Right now there are [tests for *vanilla css**, **sass** and **less**](https://github.com/jantimon/css-exclude/tree/master/test)

 ## Example